- Couchbase Server 7.0

 The cost-based optimizer takes into account the cost of memory, CPU, network transport, and disk usage when choosing the optimal plan to execute a query.

-The cost-based optimizer uses metadata and statistics to estimate amount of processing (memory, CPU, and I/O) for each operation.
+The cost-based optimizer uses metadata and statistics to estimate the amount of processing (memory, CPU, and I/O) required for each operation.
 It compares the cost of alternative routes, and then selects the query-execution plan with the least cost.

 The number of documents in the keyspace.

 The average item size.